 It’s also important to be honest regarding the wear, tear, and defects of the items you sell.
-Your buyers are going to see the defects when they come to look at the item or get it in the mail anyway.
+Your buyers will see the defects when they come to look at the item or get it in the mail anyway.

 Don’t damage your reputation by not disclosing defects or damage.
 Be upfront about any issues and price your items accordingly.

-The best online yard sales help you sell what you want to sell and don’t charge you an arm and a leg to do so.
+The best online yard sales help you sell what you want and don’t charge you an arm and a leg to do so.

 If you’re buying instead of selling, the best online yard sale sites have good protection policies in place and a large number of listings.

-Use the guide above to find online yard sale sites that can help you accomplish your buying and selling goals.
+Use the guide above to find online yard sale sites to help you accomplish your buying and selling goals.